jbabyhacker/ominous/README.md

   ```
 #### Building

-  The autogen.sh script will run autoreconf and then configure the project.
+  The autogen.sh script will run autoreconf and then configure the project:
   ```
   $ sh autogen.sh && make
   ```